How much does it cost to install wood siding?

 With technological strides in the lumber industry, wood siding is more than what you find on an old farmhouse.
 Of course, it can look just as nostalgic.
 However, it also comes in other styles and wood species to complement any home in any climate.

-The cost to side the average home with wood is $6,498 to $20,699, not counting the trim, depending on the wood type and finish.
-This guide shows you all you need to know to choose the right type of wood siding for your home.
+The cost to side the average home with wood varies from $6,498 to $20,699, not counting the trim, depending on the wood type and finish.
+This guide explains everything you need to know to choose the right type of wood siding for your home.

 Find a wood siding specialist in your area